oplS17projects/Hermes/README.md

 I wrote the networking code i.e. code that allows communication between clients through server.
 I wrote scheduling code responsible for queueing fairly the client messages and broadcasting to the rest of connected clients.
-I also implemented the logic for handling /list, /whisper commands.
+I also implemented the logic for handling /list, /whisper commands, dialogs for gui code and related utilities.